 - Town hall meetings with employees

 The Office of Privacy and Disclosure (OPD) is one of the major components within the Office of the General Counsel (OGC).
 Visit www.socialsecurity.gov/org/ogc.htm to see a copy of OGC's Organization Chart.
 OPD develops and interprets Social Security Administration policy governing the collection, use, maintenance, and disclosure of personally identifiable information under the Privacy Act, section 1106 of the Social Security Act, section 6103 of the Internal Revenue Code, and related privacy statutes and regulations.
 Additionally, OPD develops policy for data exchange agreements governed by the Privacy Act and the Computer Matching and Privacy Protection Act (CMPPA).

 OPD also directs all FOIA activities within the agency, including developing FOIA policies and procedures, establishing national guidelines for handling FOIA requests, publishing the Annual Report on FOIA activities, and reviewing FOIA and Privacy Act requests and appeals to determine the proper disclosure of records.

 OPD Organizational Structure

-may be unique to a particular geographic region due to State or local laws, or other influencing factors.
+This arrangement also allows the OPD analyst to become familiar with privacy and disclosure issues that may be unique to a particular geographic region due to State or local laws, or other influencing factors.